 A stormy love story

 doomed from the start?

 Click here to share your comments.

-We chose this book as it makes an interesting comparison to Julian Barnes’s The Only Story as both are about a young man’s relationship and infatuation with a damaged older woman.
+We chose this book as it makes an interesting comparison to Julian Barnes’s The Only Story (also reviewed in the Den) as both are about a young man’s relationship and infatuation with a damaged older woman.
 Although the circumstances are very different, some of the same themes run through each novel and both are very tragic and disturbing in their own way.